Mary Elizabeth Bayer

-Mary Elizabeth Bayer (February 10, 1925 – September 7, 2005) was a Canadian civil servant, educator and community activist.
+Mary Elizabeth Bayer (February 10, 1925 - September 7, 2005) was a Canadian civil servant, educator and community activist.
 Bayer was Manitoba's first woman Assistant Deputy Minister.

-The daughter of Anne Farquharson Patteson and Granville Lovejoy Bayer, she was born in Alberta and grew up in Manitoba.
+The daughter of Anne Farquharson Patteson and Granville Lovejoy Bayer, she was born in Edmonton, Alberta and grew up in Manitoba.
+Bayer graduated from Kelvin High School in Winnipeg in 1943.
 Bayer was the great-granddaughter of Edward Hay.
 She pioneered adult daytime television programming at the CBC.
 Bayer served as executive director of the Volunteer Bureau, the Manitoba Centennial Corporation and the Manitoba Arts Council.
 She was first president of Heritage Winnipeg and also served as president of Heritage Canada.
 She was a member of the Confederation Centre of the Arts in Charlottetown and the Canadian commission for UNESCO.
 She also served on the national executive for the Girl Guides of Canada.
 She was Assistant Deputy Minister in Manitoba for Culture & Heritage.